 (Verse 12) If you face pains in your life through no fault of your own, accept them for the sake of God, trusting in His help, and He will preserve your soul and your faith.
-(Verse 12) "What I have committed to Him until that Day" refers to my faith or faithfulness; I trust that God will safeguard my faithful soul until the Day of Judgment.
+(Verse 12) "My deposit" refers to my faith or faithfulness; I trust that God will safeguard my faithful soul until the Day of Judgment.